Netflix Shows Are All Worldwide Hits -- Until They're Not

 I would be quite happy with a special/movie to tie up the loose ends (like the people in the van at the end of season 2) and call it done, but I'm not going to be angry at them like I was at Fox for Firefly if they just decide to cancel it entirely.

+The difference was B5 was being created in a ratings-driven environment, and always had pretty good ratings, so it was able to survive (by the skin of its teeth some years), even in an environment that had turned hostile to independent productions.

+Netflix, as this article mentions, just does not have the same incentives.

 There is little question for me..
-(Score:2)
+(Score:1)

 I've really enjoyed